ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The columns of this registry are:

-* Trust anchor type: This field contains the descriptive name of the type of trust anchor, to enable easier reference to the item.
+* Name: This field contains the descriptive name of the type of trust anchor, to enable easier reference to the item.
 These names MUST be unique.

 * CBOR label: This field contains the value used to identify the type of trust anchor.
 These values MUST be unique.
 The value can be an unsigned integer or a negative integer.
 Different ranges of values use different registration policies: